Yibin: Economy

 The city's industry focuses on electronics, food products, and power generation.
 It also produces paper, silk, and leather products.
 The surrounding region is rich in agricultural resources, growing rice, barley, oil seeds, sesame, and tea.

 The largest employer in Yibin is Wuliangye Yibin, a company best known for Wuliangye, a brand of sorghum-based distilled spirits known as baijiu.
 The Wuliangye Group grew from a small company employing just 300 people in 1977 into a large company employing over 20,000 on a seven-square-kilometer plant.
 According to an August 2005 article in a securities weekly, the Wuliangye Group is 72% state-owned and provides 70% of the revenues of Yibin City, a major regional center at the head of the Yangtze in southeastern Sichuan.
 In 2004 6,225 retired military worked for the company, out of a total work force of over 20,000.
 A third of top management positions are held by retired members of the military.
 Unsuccessful efforts to diversify its business, poor transparency and a murky ownership pictures are among the company's problems today.

+Education

+There are several notable education institutes, including Yibin University, also known as Yiyuan, which offers a range of academic programs in a picturesque setting in Cuiping, Yibin.
+The university is known for providing a secure academic environment.
+Yibin Vocational and Technical College, held by the Yibin Municipal People's Government, is another prominent institute offering vocational and technical programs to equip students with practical skills.